Waavi/translation/readme.md

  	- the following data will be available in your views:
  		- currentLanguage: current selected Language instance.
  		- selectableLanguages: list of all languages the visitor can switch to (except the current one)
- 		- altLocalizedUrls: a list of all localized urls for the current resource except this one, formatted as ['locale' => 'en', 'url' => '/en/home']
+ 		- altLocalizedUrls: a list of all localized urls for the current resource except this one, formatted as ['locale' => 'en', 'name' => 'English', 'url' => '/en/home']
  - If no locale is present:
- 	- Check the first two letters of the browers locale (for example 'en-us' => 'en')
+ 	- Check the first two letters of the brower's accepted locale HTTP_ACCEPT_LANGUAGE (for example 'en-us' => 'en')
- 	- If this is a valid locale, redirect the visitor to that locale => /en/home
+ 	- If this is a valid locale, redirect the visitor to that locale => /es/home
- 	- If not, redirect to default locale => /es/home
+ 	- If not, redirect to default locale => /en/home
- 	- Redirects will keep input data in the url if any
+ 	- Redirects will keep input data in the url, if any

 You may choose to activate this Middleware globally by adding the middleware to your App\Http\Kernel file: